The story behind the Jaguar 420 might be more interesting than the car itself, but this belies its significance.

-Sir William attended the Earls Court Motor Show that October, closely monitoring crowds on the Jaguar stand, noting to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
+Sir William attended the Earls Court Motor Show that October.
+Closely monitoring crowds on the Jaguar stand, he noted to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
 Dancing girls weren’t really the Jaguar CEO’s style, so on his return to Coventry he immediately set to work.

 This was as close as Sir William got to product planning.
 The new car, internally dubbed XJ16, would be, from a stylistic perspective at least, a facelifted S-Type, giving it a Mark Ten in miniature appearance.
 In some ways arriving at a styling solution was the easy part, engineering it and obtaining the revised bodyshells from Pressed Steel proving the real challenge, especially when Lyons informed his engineers and PSF’s Joe Edwards that he wanted the car on the market the following autumn.

-Nevertheless, despite its importance to the marque’s fortunes during this difficult period, the 420 has always been viewed as a stopgap car and because neither are regarded as styling classics, both S-Type and 420 have languished in the shadow of the cosily familiar and much loved Mark 2.
-Even Jaguar principals seemed to view it pejoratively; a former insider telling this author, the 420 “was an awkward car… its styling was peculiar”.
-Awkward or not, the 420’s success in the United States suggests the larger Mark Ten’s saloon’s commercial failure was not rooted in style alone.
+Nevertheless, despite its importance to the marque’s fortunes during this difficult period, the 420 has always been viewed as a stopgap car and because neither are regarded by the cognoscenti as all-time classics, both S-Type and 420 have languished in the shadow of the more familiar and much loved Mark 2.
+Even Jaguar own people seemed at best ambivalent about the car, a former senior engineer telling this author, the 420 “was an awkward car… its styling was peculiar”.
+Awkward or not, the car’s success in the United States was both undeniable and vital.